Edited by: Stella Shon

 You can leverage common, everyday bonus categories like dining and travel on Chase credit cards such as the Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, and Ink Business Preferred® Credit Card.

 Even better, you also earn Ultimate Rewards points indirectly by converting the rewards earned from these cards into Ultimate Rewards points:

 Marriott Bonvoy has a variety of co-branded credit card offerings; some are issued by American Express while others are issued by Chase.

-Beyond credit card spending on Marriott Bonvoy credit cards and staying at Marriott Bonvoy properties, you can transfer points from Amex Membership Rewards or Chase Ultimate Rewards to Marriott Bonvoy.
+Beyond credit card spending on Marriott Bonvoy credit cards and staying at Marriott Bonvoy properties, Marriott is an Amex hotel partner and a Chase hotel partner.